 - Close Registry Editor and restart your PC.

 - After your PC restarts, run the setup again and check if the problem is resolved.

-- Locate Maya installation folder and delete it.
-By default it should be C:autodesk.
+- Locate the Maya installation folder and delete it.
+By default, it should be C:autodesk.

 - After deleting the folder, disable your antivirus software completely.